-Step 2: The ecommerce software and email tools you use tracks this purchase, then matches it with any related products you have in your inventory.
+- The software and email tools you use track this purchase, then match it with related products you have in your inventory.

-The important thing to remember when you’re communicating with your email list is that you can’t just spend all your time sending them deals, coupons, reminders, and other campaigns trying to get them to buy.
-If you over-sell to your customers using email, you’ll risk losing them as subscribers, or worse, as customers all together.
+The important thing to remember when you’re communicating with your email list is that you can’t just spend all your time sending them campaigns trying to get them to buy.

-One way to continue nurturing your relationship with your customers without sending promotional emails is by launching an educational drip series related to your product.
+One way to continue nurturing your relationship with your customers without sending promotional emails is by launching an educational drip series.
 Beardbrand, for example, creates original blog and video content featuring grooming and style tips.
-They send email updates to subscribers whenever they publish new content on their blog.
-The email still includes links to products, but the focus is on providing value instead of directly trying to sell.
-By doing this, Beardbrand is able to leverage itself as a knowledgeable and trusted resource to subscribers.
-Trust leads to loyalty, loyalty leads to more sales.

-If you want to launch an educational series for your products or brand, consider the following questions:
+If you want to launch an educational re-engagement emails for your products or brand, consider the following questions:

 - Who are your customers?